GetLevvel/katacoda-scenarios/rhoar-vertx/portfolio-service/99-outro.md

-In this scenario, you published an event bus service, also called a RPC service or service proxy.
-We saw how to send messages on the event bus using the portfolio service.
-In order to do that, we created a verticle that creates the actual service object, registers the service on the event bus and publishes the service in the service discovery infrastructure.
+In this scenario, you covered

+* how we can use the event bus to implement asynchronous RPC (RPC done right)

+* how to implement a service proxy using callbacks

+* how to publish messages on the event bus

+* how to use the Vert.x Web Client